mattaylor/objix/README.md

 ### Object.prototype.merge(...objects)

-Return new object with keys assiged from arguments pritotising this
+Return new object with keys assiged from this and the arguments without everwriting.

 ```javascript
 { a: 1 }.merge({ a: 2, b: 2 }, {c: 3 }) // { a: 1, b: 2, c: 3 }